Incident Date:

 Fireman's Hall Museum - Gulf Oil Refinery Fire 45th Anniversary

-- Hidden City: A Crude Future: When Oil Refineries And Public Interest Converge
+- Hidden City: A Crude Future: When Oil Refineries and Public Interest Converge

 - The Philadelphia Inquirer: Ceremony marks 1975 Gulf oil refinery blaze that killed eight firefighters